marciovmartins/vermietet-challenge-coding/README.md

 # Architecture & Coding

+## About the solution

+- I did the project in approximately 5-6 hours.
+- I only did the "happy" path.
+- To keep it simple and skip possible configuration problems I did not use any database framework, as JPA or Hibernate.
+- ReportConsumptionRepository and villageRepository repository can be paginated.
+- I assumed that the /consumption_report endpoint will only return duration in hours.
+- Skip integration and acceptance tests because the cost and restrict time to finish the project.

+## Instructions
 You have to design and build the system that allows to receive and collect data about energy consumption from different villages.
 As a result, your system should, on demand, give out the consumption report per village for the last 24h.
 As a result of your work, we expect the end-to-end design of the system (a model, system architecture, technology, and